Digital Equity Program

 • NMSL Digital Needs Plan – The New Mexico State Library has developed a digital needs plan that identifies four key barriers to digital access faced by patrons.
 Through strategic planning, targeted outreach, and cross-agency collaboration, we are working to bridge the digital divide across libraries statewide. – New

-Digital Literacy Skill Building
+Digital Competency Skill Building

 Reports and Trainings